Updated June 25th, for 2021

 One of its biggest benefits lies in the fact that you can enjoy both low-intensity and high-intensity exercise on this machine.
 And it's also incredibly easy to use - just get on and start walking or running.

-In addition to this, just as with the elliptical, you get full control over the speed, intensity, resistance, and even the incline - which gives you a good degree of customizability towards tailoring the perfect workout for you.
+In addition to this, just as with the elliptical, with a machine like one of those zwift-compatible treadmills, you get full control over the speed, intensity, resistance, and even the incline - which gives you a good degree of customizability towards tailoring the perfect workout for you.

 Average Calories Burned Per Hour On Treadmills

 According to LiveStrong - if you jog at a speed of around 8 kilometers per hour, you'll be burning a total of around 480 calories every hour.
 However, if you prefer higher-intensity exercise, running at a speed of 12 kilometers per hour can help you burn around 750 calories.

 Thanks to the fact that the treadmill offers incline and resistance control, you're able to bump this number up further depending on the intensity of your workout.

 In particular, studies have shown that doing interval training where you alternate between high-intensity (sprinting) and low-intensity (walking/jogging) exercise on the treadmill can actually boost the calorie-burn further.

 Now that we've gotten all up-close and personal with treadmills, let's take a look at my personal top candidates for the 2 best treadmills to help you lose weight in 2021.

 If you haven't been living under a rock - then you've probably heard about Bowflex before.
 This is one of those brands that come up with some of the craziest and coolest things - and make them super functional all in one go.

 This treadmill actually made our top pick as the best most cushioned treadmill - it ranked above all others for people with bad knees or for people who just want a very comfortable running experience.